codeigniter4/CodeIgniter4/user_guide_src/source/incoming/restful.rst

     $routes->get('photos/remove/(:segment)',   'Photos::remove/$1');
     $routes->post('photos/delete/(:segment)',      'Photos::update/$1');

-You would not have routes for `photos` for both a resousrce and a presenter controller.
+You would not have routes for `photos` for both a resource and a presenter controller.
 You need to distinguish them, for instance::

     $routes->resource('api/photo');